Case Study – Docplexus Doctor Wali Diwali Campaign

 At Docplexus, we stay on top of our game by preparing a calendar for all significant days at the beginning of the year.

-After half hour’s deliberation, the team decided that the campaign would revolve around expressing gratitude towards our community for staying committed to their profession even as others get involved in festivities with their family and friends.
+After an hour’s deliberation, the team decided that the campaign would revolve around expressing gratitude towards our community for staying committed to their profession even as others get involved in festivities with their family and friends.

 The content writing team swung into action for this crucial part of the project.
 They first laid down the plot for the video.
 The idea was to emotionally drive doctors.
 Then, the writers meticulously penned down every scene of the video with the tiniest detail required for the shoot.

 For the best output, the team had decided that they will rehearse the act before the shoot.
 A couple of dry runs helped our writers identify areas to be modified in the script so as to create an impactful final version.